Cut eDiscovery Costs Fast With This One Simple Change

 The cost of eDiscovery technology can be exorbitant, especially when that big case comes in.
-Getting away from named user licenses is one way to fight back.
+Getting away from named user licenses is one way to fight back and cut eDiscovery costs, fast.

 When it comes to controlling eDiscovery costs, how many users you have in your processing and review system can have a significant impact on your budget.
 Most eDiscovery software providers charge based on “named users” but not all users are created equal.